Daylily-Zeleen/Photon-GDScript-Client-SDK-for-Godot-3.x/README.md

 4. The Callback Interfaces' methods and Client Events in C# SDK are implement in GDScript SDK as follow:
     - Overridable methods( are called realtime, used in extends case);
     - Signals(are used in all case, are called later than Overridable methods );
-    - Group's objects callback methods( are called defer as default, you can code '(RealtimeClient/ChatClient).notify_when_idle = false' to set they called realtime, but they are still called later than signal);
+    - Group's objects callback methods( are called defer as default, you can code '(RealtimeClient/ChatClient).notify_when_idle = false' to set they called realtime, but they are still called later than signal).
 5. The argument's type of callback 'web_rpc_responsed' in GDScript is different to C# SDK, it is WebRpcResponse( In C#, it is OperationResponse).
 6. You can't access the PhotonPeer( a underlying implementation for RealtimeClient and ChatClient ), you don't need to access it in common usage.
 If you has necessary to access it，please commit an issue to describe the necessity.
 7. Because this SDK is a warps of C# SDK, in order to maximaize performance, I set the property PhotonPeer.ReuseEventInstance to true.
 You can control it by in RealtimeClient.reuse_event_instance and ChatClient.reuse_event_instance in GDScript version.